InterContinental New York Barclay Hotel: Architecture

 The Barclay Hotel was designed by Cross & Cross.
 The hotel is 157 ft high with 14 stories.
 To distinguish the hotel from others in the area, Cross and Cross designed the Barclay in the Colonial style.
 The designer R. T. Haines Halsey oversaw the interior design along with Mrs. Charles Sabin, who headed the hotel's interior advisory committee.
 Halsey and Sabin both contributed some of their own artwork to the hotel's design collection.

 Form and facade

 The hotel building is arranged in the shape of the letter "H", with light courts facing north and south, allowing the ground-story spaces to be illuminated by skylights.
-The lower stories of the facade are clad in limestone.
-There are carvings of sea creatures and shells at the base.
+The lower stories of the facade are clad in limestone, with carvings of sea creatures and shells at the base.
 The main entrance on 48th Street was composed of a loggia with three arches, a set of bronze doors, and a marble frame.
 There were secondary entrances on Lexington Avenue and 49th Street, which led to the guestroom elevators.
 The rest of the hotel's facade was designed in the Italian Renaissance style and was made of light-colored brick, interspersed with architectural terracotta trim.
 The facade is topped by a cornice with heavy denticulation.